GlacioHack/geoutils/doc/source/api.md

 (api)=
 # API reference

-This page provides an auto-generated summary of GeoUtils’ API.
+This page provides a summary of GeoUtils’ API.
 For more details and examples, refer to the relevant chapters in the main part of the documentation.